highcharts-for-python/highcharts-maps/docs/glossary.rst

     are typically used to practice good :iabbr:`DRY (Don't Repeat Yourself)` programming and to minimize the amount of code rendered in the page itself.

-    In the **Highcharts for Python** toolkit, shared options are managed through the :class:`SharedOptions <highcharts_maps.global_options.shared_options.SharedOptions>`
+    In the **Highcharts for Python Toolkit**, shared options are managed through the :class:`SharedOptions <highcharts_maps.global_options.shared_options.SharedOptions>`
     and
     :class:`SharedStockOptions <highcharts_maps.global_options.shared_options.SharedStockOptions>`